mcchrish/dotfiles/README.md

 - Neovim
 - Tmux
 - Zsh
 - Personal configuration.
-Will most likely won't work for you.
-Feel free to check some snippets you can steal.
+Won't likely work for you but feel free to check some snippets you can steal.